-- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage, such as from your employer, your spouse's employer or your domestic partner's employer, or workers' compensation - Any liability claims, such as claims from an automobile accident - Admission to a nursing home or hospital - Care in an out-of-area or out-of-network hospital or emergency room - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study
+Changes to your name, your address, or your phone number

+- Changes in any other health insurance coverage, such as from your employer, your spouse's employer or your domestic partner's employer, or workers' compensation - Any liability claims, such as claims from an automobile accident - Admission to a nursing home or hospital - Care in an out-of-area or out-of-network hospital or emergency room - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study (NOTE: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so).

-If any information changes, please let us know by calling Member Services at 1-855-323-4578 (TTY: 711, from 8 a.m. to 8 p.m., seven days a week.
+If any information changes, please let us know by calling Member Services at 1-855-323-4578 (TTY: 711), Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.